neverlocal/paulicirc/docs/getting-started.rst

 6 ~277π/256 _ZZYZ
 7 ~277π/256 _ZZYZ

-The inverse of a circuit is the circuit with same legs and phase negated, and it can be obtained via the `Circuit.inverse <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.circuits.html#paulicirc.circuits.Circuit.inverse>`_ method:
+The inverse of a circuit is the circuit with same legs and phase negated, and it can be obtained via the :meth:`Circuit.inverse <paulicirc.circuits.Circuit.inverse>` method:

 >>> circ = Circuit.random(4, 5, rng=0)
 >>> circ.listing